 At Kingston University, we know that postgraduate students have particular needs and therefore we have a range of support available to help you during your time here.

-The course can be studied full-time or part-time.
-For full-time students, two days a week are spent in timetabled teaching and learning activity.
+The course can be studied full time or part time.
+For full-time students, two days a week are spent in timetabled learning and teaching activity.

-13% of your time is spent in timetabled teaching and learning activity.
+13% of your time is spent in timetabled learning and teaching activity.